MeraMadness/MeraHypr/README.md

 <details>
 <summary><h3> Hyprland + Other Stuff<h3></summary>

 ###### You need to make sure you have all the prerequisites.
-If you are use Arch, I recommend to use Paru or Yay as the AUR Helper, if you are using Fedora, just use DNF.
+If you are use Arch, I recommend to use Paru or Yay as the AUR Helper.

 - Installation using Paru on Arch